-Table 7: Teachers' use of digital resources
+Table 7.
+Teachers' use of digital resources

 In Table 7, it is seen that the teachers participating in the research evaluated the use of digital resources in lessons in terms of teacher workload, teacher success, student success and student motivation.
-Teachers on the effect of using digital resources on increasing the workload of teachers.
-They gave the answer of 27.5% agree, 20% partially agree, 10% undecided and 42.5% disagree.
-Teachers on the effect of using digital resources on increasing teacher success.
-They gave the answer of 22.5% agree, 47.5% partially agree, 12.5% undecided and 17.5% disagree.
-Teachers on the effect of using digital resources on increasing student motivation; They answered 20% agree, 62.5% partially agree, 10% undecided and 7.5% disagree.
+Teachers on the effect of using digital resources on increasing the workload of teachers gave the answer of 27.5% agree, 20% partially agree, 10% undecided and 42.5% disagree.
+Teachers on the effect of using digital resources on increasing teacher success gave the answer of 22.5% agree, 47.5% partially agree, 12.5% undecided and 17.5% disagree.
+Teachers on the effect of using digital resources on increasing student motivation gave the answer of 20% agree, 62.5% partially agree, 10% undecided and 7.5% disagree.

-4. Discussions
+4. Discussion

-Research findings reveal that majority of primary school teachers spend 1-2 hours a day on the Internet and sometimes use digital resources while teaching.
-Alkan and Durmuş (2013) In their research in which they evaluated the opinions of teachers about the use of information technologies in lessons; They concluded that teachers do not consider themselves sufficient in using information technologies.
+The research findings reveal that the majority of primary school teachers spend 1-2 hours a day on the Internet and sometimes use digital resources while teaching.
+Alkan and Durmuş (2013), in their research in which they evaluated the opinions of teachers about the use of information technologies in lessons, concluded that teachers do not consider themselves sufficient in using information technologies.

-Research finding also show that teachers stated that the use of digital resources has a positive effect on students' speaking, listening, reading and writing skills.
+The research findings show that teachers stated that the use of digital resources has a positive effect on students' speaking, listening, reading and writing skills.
 Agarwal (2010) stated in his research that technology-based language learning and teaching activities are becoming increasingly common, and digital resources create an online interaction.
 He also stated that digital resources increase the motivation of teachers and students in learning and teaching activities.
-Kukulska-Hulme (2012) stated that digital technologies, the use of which is becoming more and more common in education, is an indispensable part of language development.
-The researcher emphasized the multifaceted effect of digital resources on language development and stated that they offer new opportunities in education.
+Kukulska-Hulme (2012) stated that the use of digital technologies is becoming more and more common in education and is an indispensable part of language development.
+The researcher emphasised the multifaceted effect of digital resources on language development and stated that they offer new opportunities in education.

-Digital resources used by teachers in lessons; power point presentations, digital dictionary, podcast applications and various websites.
-When primary school teachers were asked about the digital resources they would prefer to use in the lessons if they could find the opportunity; digital stories, mobile supported applications, podcast applications, short films, online libraries, digital games and digital drama activities.
-O'Brien and Hegelheimer (2007) emphasized the positive effects of using podcast technology in developing students' linguistic potential.
-In his research on mobile language development, Chinnery (2006) reveals that mobile devices are very effective in providing digital educational content and that mobile-assisted language applications should be a part of language education.
+The digital resources used by teachers in lessons are power point presentations, digital dictionary, podcast applications and various websites.
+When primary school teachers were asked about the digital resources they would prefer to use in the lessons if they could find the opportunity stated digital stories, mobile-supported applications, podcast applications, short films, online libraries, digital games and digital drama activities.
+O'Brien and Hegelheimer (2007) emphasised the positive effects of using podcast technology in developing students' linguistic potential.
+In his research on mobile language development, Chinnery (2006) revealed that mobile devices are very effective in providing digital educational content and that mobile-assisted language applications should be a part of language education.
 Rositasari (2017) also stated in her study that digital storytelling is an important digital resource that should be used to develop language potential, and stated that students develop all four basic language skills.

-Teachers also stated that the use of digital resources does not greatly increase their workload.
+The research findings reveal that teachers stated that the use of digital resources does not greatly increase their workload.
 However, some of the teachers defined the use of digital resources in education as a workload.
-In addition, the vast majority of teachers; stated that the use of digital resources in education partially affects the success of the teacher.
+In addition, the vast majority of teachers stated that the use of digital resources in education partially affects the success of the teacher.
 Moremi (2017) also examined the tendency of teachers to use technology in their lessons in his research.
-As a result of the study, it was determined that the teachers were willing to use technology and that the use of teachers had difficulties due to their inadequacies in technology knowledge and that integrating technology into the lesson requires additional effort.
+As a result of the study, it was determined that the teachers were willing to use technology and that the use of technology would improve the teacher in a positive way.
+However, in the study, it was concluded that teachers had difficulties due to their inadequacies in technology knowledge and that integrating technology into the lesson requires additional effort.